Canon 1Ds Mark III vs Sony RX100 IV

 Review summary: Canon 1Ds Mark III vs Sony RX100 IV

 So how do things add up?
 Which of the two cameras – the Canon 1Ds Mark III or the Sony RX100 IV – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS-1Ds Mark III: